Conjectures on the distribution of roots modulo a prime of a polynomial: Introduction and Conjectures

-In Section \ref{sec5}, we show that the conjecture \eqref{eq9} implies the one-dimensional equi-distribution of $r_i/p$ $(i=1,\dots,n)$ for $p\in Spl(f)$ as a corollary of evaluation of $\lim_{X\to\infty}\#\{p\in Spl_X(f)\mid r_i/p<a\}/\#Spl_X(f)$ in the case that $f(x)$ has no non-trivial linear relation among roots or that $f(x)$ is an irreducible polynomial of degree $4$.
-Without invoking forcible calculation, we show that Conjectures 1,2 imply the equi-distribution of $r_i/p$ for local roots $r_i$ of a more general polynomial in {\bf{5.3}}.
+In \S\ref{sec5}, we show that the conjecture \eqref{eq11} implies the one-dimensional equi-distribution of $r_i/p$ $(i=1,\dots,n)$ for $p\in Spl(f)$ as a corollary of evaluation of $\lim_{X\to\infty}\#\{p\in Spl_X(f)\mid r_i/p<a\}/\#Spl_X(f)$ in the case that (i) $f(x)$ has no non-trivial linear relation among roots, and (ii) $f(x)$ is an irreducible polynomial of degree $4$.
+Without invoking forcible calculation, we show that Conjectures \ref{conj1},\ref{conj2} imply the equi-distribution of $r_i/p$ for local roots $r_i$ of a more general polynomial in \S{\ref{subsec5.3}}.